franzhaas/robotframework-construct/README.md

 Rammbock inspired this project, as it was one of the reasons I started using Robot Framework.

-Instead of extending Rammbock, we chose to integrate Construct.
+Instead of maintaining Rammbock, we chose to integrate Construct.

 #### Reasoning